Advanced search

 Cryptococcal meningitis

-Patients were randomized (1:1) to receive either a single dose (10 mg/kg) of AmBisome plus 14 days of flucytosine (100 mg/kilogram/day) and fluconazole (1200 mg/day) or amphotericin B deoxycholate (1 mg per kilogram per day) plus flucytosine (100 mg/kg/day) for 7 days, followed by fluconazole (1200 mg/day) on days 8 through 14.
+Patients were randomized (1:1) to receive either a single dose (10 mg/kg) of Amphotericin B Gilead liposomal plus 14 days of flucytosine (100 mg/kilogram/day) and fluconazole (1200 mg/day) or amphotericin B deoxycholate (1 mg per kilogram per day) plus flucytosine (100 mg/kg/day) for 7 days, followed by fluconazole (1200 mg/day) on days 8 through 14.
 After the 2-week induction period, all patients received fluconazole at a dose of 800 mg per day for 8 weeks and then at a dose of 200 mg per day thereafter.
 Antiretroviral therapy was initiated, reinitiated, or switched to a new antiretroviral therapy with a different agent during weeks 4 to 6 and was chosen in accordance with national guidelines.

-The primary endpoint was death from any cause at 10 weeks after randomization..
+The primary endpoint was death from any cause at 10 weeks after randomization.

 The study concluded that single-dose liposomal amphotericin B combined with flucytosine and fluconazole was noninferior to the WHO-recommended treatment for HIV-associated cryptococcal meningitis and was associated with fewer adverse events.